Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Discussion

 \section{Discussion}

-Using this mutual friction model we extract a vortex density from the fit parameters of our Helmholtz resonance.
-We wish to compare this result to the predicted defect density of the Kibble-Zurek theory.
-It is worth pointing out that the confined dimension of the devices ($H = 636-1067$ nm) is orders of magnitude smaller than the Kibble-Zurek length scale $\hat{\xi} = 60-160$ $\mu$m.
-Because of this, we expect during the phase transition, the propagating domains should rapidly reach both walls.
-At this point, the domains cannot propagate further in the confined direction but should continue propagating in the two macroscopic directions.
-In this case the density of defects is determined by the Kibble-Zurek theory (see the Supplementary Material \cite{SI}) to be

-where $\xi_0$ is the zero temperature coherence length, $\tau_0$ is the relaxation time and $\tau_Q = T_c(dT/dt)^{-1}$ is a time constant characterizing the temperature ramp rate $dT/dt$.
-The exponents $\nu=1/2$ and $z=2$ are the spatial and dynamic critical exponents respectively.
-For the temperature ramp rate used in the majority of our experiments, 0.12 mK/hour, this corresponds to $L \sim 10^{7} - 10^{8}$ m$^{-2}$ over the range of pressures investigated in this experiment.
-Contrary to this, we measure vortex densities on the order of $L \sim 10^{10} - 10^{11}$ m$^{-2}$, as shown in Figure \ref{fig:Comparing_Models}.
+Using this mutual friction model, a vortex density is extracted from the fit parameters of the Helmholtz resonance.
+The result is then compared to the predicted defect density of the KZ theory.
+It is worth pointing out that the confined dimension of the devices ($H = 636-1067$ nm) is orders of magnitude smaller than the KZ length scale of $\hat{\xi} = 60-160$ $\mu$m.
+Because of this, it is expected that during the phase transition the propagating domains should rapidly reach both walls.
+At this point the domains cannot propagate further in the confined direction but should continue propagating in the two macroscopic directions.
+In this case the density of defects is determined by the KZ theory (see the Supplementary Material \cite{SI}) to be $L = \hat{\xi}_{\textrm{KZM}}^{-2} = \xi_0^{-2}\sqrt{\tau_0/\tau_Q}$ where $\xi_0$ is the zero temperature coherence length, $\tau_0$ is the relaxation time and $\tau_Q = T_c(dT/dt)^{-1}$ is a time constant characterizing the temperature ramp rate $dT/dt$.
+For the temperature ramp rate used in the majority of the experiments, 0.12 mK/hour, this corresponds to $L \sim 10^{7} - 10^{8}$ m$^{-2}$ over the range of pressures investigated in this experiment.
+Contrary to this, vortex densities are measured on the order of $L \sim 10^{10} - 10^{11}$ m$^{-2}$, as shown in Figure \ref{fig:Comparing_Models}.
 Also notable is the clear dependence of vortex density on the confinement of the device; with the most confined channel ($636$ nm) having the highest density and the least confined ($1067$ nm) the lowest.
-Geometric effects do not enter into the original Kibble-Zurek theory, which should depend only on the temperature ramp rate and the pressure.
-Such high vortex densities (and therefore small domain sizes) would require extraordinarily fast quench rates (approximately 50-200 mK/s depending on the device) if they were dictated by the freeze-out time of the Kibble-Zurek theory.
+Geometric effects do not enter into the original KZ theory, which should depend only on the temperature ramp rate and the pressure.
+Such high vortex densities (and therefore small domain sizes) would require extraordinarily fast quench rates (approximately 50-200 mK/s depending on the device) if they were dictated by the freeze-out time of the KZ theory.